Previous dayApril 11, 2026Next day

 7.8 km---AutoUSGS →

-The USGS recorded this magnitude 2.6 earthquake 12 km NNE of Pāhala, Hawaii at 21:49 UTC on April 11, 2026.
-This was a shallow crustal earthquake, focused at 7.8 km depth.
-Geolocation places the event at 19.305°N, -155.417°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+This magnitude 2.6 event was detected 12 km NNE of Pāhala, Hawaii on April 11, 2026, with origin time 21:49 UTC.
+The hypocenter lay at 7.8 km, placing this in the shallow crustal category.
+Coordinates: 19.305°, -155.417°.
+The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11